1Password/onepassword-sdk-python/README.md

 ## Requirements

-The 1Password Python SDK requires:
+The 1Password Python SDK is compatible with:

+- `python` 3.8 or later
 - `libssl` 3
 - `glibc` 2.32 or later